sdylewski/Stealthchanger/docs/Probes.md

 ## 1. Z-probes

 ### TAP
-Each toolhead of Stealthchanger has a OctoTap PCB boards, this can be used for homing with the nozzle just like Voron TAP.
-Even if you use a different z-probe, you still need an OctoTap PCB per toolhead as it is also used to detect which tool is active on the shuttle and whether the pickup of a new tool has succeeded.
+Each toolhead of Stealthchanger has a OctoTap PCB board: required for detecting which tool is active on the shuttle and whether the pickup of a new tool has succeeded.
+Since it is required anyway, this can also be used for homing with the nozzle just like Voron TAP.
+Even if you use a different z-probe, you still need an OctoTap PCB per toolhead.
 Note that the z-offset will be negative for TAP as the motors will continue to go below the zero (= bed level) point to trigger the OctoTap sensor by pushing the toolhead up out of the shuttle until it triggers the OctoTap.
+Since the trigger is after the nozzle contacts the bed, the z-offset is negative.
+Simple.

 Installing a wiper near the bed and have a CLEAN_NOZZLE macro after the initial home and before QGL and re-home is recommended, any leftover filament will throw off gantry levelling and actual bed height.